AweSim-OSC/awesim-connect/README.md

 If you move or rename the `OSCConnect.exe` file, you will need to open the application again manually to update the path in the handler.

 #### I've received the error "Unable to open helper application.
-The porotocol specified in this address is not valid."
+The protocol specified in this address is not valid."

 This issue appears in some earlier versions of Internet Explorer when attempting to launch the application from a Temporary location.
 Download and run the `OSCConnect.exe` application, being sure to click "Save As" or "Save" in your browser to save the file to a non-temporary location.